-Her face lights up, and you realize that perhaps she is not as composed as you thought.
-Perhaps she was scared that you would never let her in, and she really would have to wait forever.
+Her face lights up, and you realize that perhaps she isn't as composed as you thought.
+Perhaps she was scared that you'd never let her in, and she really would have to wait forever.

-You are glad she showed no fear.
-You are not sure you would have let her in if you had not believed that resistance was futile.
+You're glad she showed no fear.
+You aren't sure you would have let her in if you hadn't believed that resistance was futile.

 "I love you," you murmur as you kiss her.

-This moment, this woman, this life, they are yours.
-They are now.
+This moment, this woman, this life, they're yours.
+They're now.

 As you yawn, she smiles.
 "Can you sleep now?"

 You nod.
-You wonder if she understands the gift she has given you.
+You wonder if she understands the gift she's given you.
 The peace that seems to surround you is because of her, and you want to tell her, but a lifetime of sleepless nights is making your eyes close.
-You turn to her, curl around her.
+You turn to her and curl around her.

 You smile, a drowsy half smile.